prichardsondev/RaspberryPi_AWS/Temp/README.md

-## Push temp data from dht22 on PI to DynamoDB
+## Push temp data from dht22 on PI to DynamoDB table paul_tempdata
 ### run commands starting with $ at PI terminal - don't copy $

 ## Install nodejs